Ketamine Therapy: Everything You Want to Know

 The first human ketamine trials took place in Jackson State Prison.

-In 1970, The Food and Drug Administration (FDA) approved ketamine as an anesthetic sold under the brand name Ketalar, which was used extensively by the U.S. Army on the battlefields of the Vietnam War.
+In 1970, the FDA approved ketamine as an anesthetic sold under the brand name Ketalar, which was used extensively by the U.S. Army during the Vietnam War.
+Despite the war on drugs outlawing the use and research of classic psychedelics, ketamine remained medically legal, and its medical use and research continued undeterred by the clampdown on mind-altering substances.

 Ketamine and disassociation.